The Intrinsic Communication in Power Systems: A New Perspective to Understand Synchronization Stability: Introduction

-Driven by the trend of decarbonisation and clean growth, the primary energy of power systems is transforming from fossil fuels to renewable resources.
-The change of the primary energy is accompanied by the change of technologies for power generation and conversion.
-Renewable resources, mainly wind and solar energy, are interfaced to power systems by power electronic converters instead of conventional synchronous generators (SGs).
-The increasing penetration of converter-interfaced resources (CIRs) poses new threats to system stability.
+Driven by the imperative of decarbonisation and clean growth, the primary energy of electric power systems is transforming from fossil fuels to renewable resources.
+The change of the primary energy is accompanied by a change of technologies for power generation and conversion.
+Renewable resources, mainly wind and solar energy, as well as grid-scale battery storage plants, are interfaced to power systems by power electronic converters instead of conventional synchronous generators.
+The increasing penetration of converter-interfaced resources poses new threats to system stability.
 Converter-induced oscillations have been reported worldwide, many of which had major consequences.
-For example, the 2019 power outage in UK was triggered by the sub-synchronous oscillation of wind turbine converters in Hornsea wind farms according to report provided by National Grid UK \cite{bialek2020does}.
-Such converter-induced oscillation phenomena are beyond the prediction of state-of-the-art stability models and the underpinning mechanisms are not fully understood, which have drawn international attention.
+For example, the 2019 power outage in UK was, in part, triggered by a sub-synchronous oscillation of wind turbine converters in Hornsea windfarm according to the report provided by National Grid UK \cite{bialek2020does}.
+The underpinning mechanisms of power system stability are not fully understood and this has drawn international attention.

-The stability of a power system is defined as the ability to keep all apparatus in the system synchronised to a single frequency with expected power flows throughout the system \cite{kundur1994power,kundur2004definition}.
-The classic stability theory for power systems is tailor-made for synchronous generators based on their self-synchronising capability which is govern by the physical law of the motion of rotors.
-However, converters are governed by control algorithms, which gives rise to almost infinite flexibility, and therefore complexity, in converter behaviours \cite{rocabert2012control}.
-New synchronisation and power control schemes have been developed for converters to serve different design targets, such as reducing the sizing of power semiconductors and capacitors and improving harmonic distortions.
-The design targets are local oriented and the systemic impacts of these new schemes are unclear.
-It is extremely difficult to establish a system-compatible representation for the heterogeneous control-defined behaviours in a single model.
-Studies on converter-induced instabilities have been limited to specific cases and there have been no generic conclusions given nor consensus reached.
+The stability of a power system is defined as the ability to keep all apparatus in the system synchronized to a single frequency with power flows and voltage profiles throughout the system within some expected range \cite{kundur1994power,kundur2004definition}.
+The classic synchronization stability theory for power systems is tailor-made for synchronous generators which are govern by the physical law of the motion of their rotors.
+However, converters are governed by control algorithms, which gives increased flexibility, and therefore complexity, in converter behaviours \cite{rocabert2012control}.
+Up to now, the control-defined behaviour of converters are categorised into two classes.
+The first class, called grid-forming \cite{rosso2021grid,rocabert2012control,matevosyan2019grid,li2022revisiting}, behaves as a voltage source which synchronizes to the grid according to power balancing.
+The second class, called grid-following \cite{rocabert2012control,li2022revisiting,fan2020identifying,wen2015analysis}, behaves as a current source (or sink) which synchronizes to the grid according to voltage signals.
+This forming-following dichotomy creates a heterogeneous grid that sets a barrier for whole-system synchronization stability analysis \cite{wang2020grid,sof2018system}.